cecat/RemotePlantWaterer/README.md

 Power it with a 12v >=1A DC power supply, e.g. with 5.5mm x 2.1mm (10mm long) connector, for which you can buy a matching jack.

+The pump is controlled with a FeatherWing non-latching mini-relay which is a bit overkill ($8).
+Could also use an H-Bridge (motor driver) wihch is $2-3 and smaller (the FeatherWing is bigger than the Photon, so makes things a bit tight in the box).

 ## Particle & IFTTT Notes
 Copy and paste the source code into a sketch in the Particle IDE.
 Make sure to search for and include the libraries that correspond to the #include files (Particle IDE will duplicate the #include lines, so after you do the linking you can remove the dupes)